How to Pour a Concrete Sidewalk

 Space and level in the opposite form sides using a homemade gauge board-just a 1×4 that’s a few inches longer than the width of the sidewalk.
 Screw short blocks onto the bottom spaced the same width as the sidewalk.
 Use this gauge board to position the forms and stakes to keep a consistent width the entire length of the sidewalk.
 Rest a 4-ft. level on top of the gauge board to keep forms level from side to side.

 To keep your finished sidewalk dry—slope the forms.
-Our sidewalk path’s consistent, natural slope away from the house toward the street provided good drainage.
+Our concrete sidewalk path’s consistent, natural slope away from the house toward the street provided good drainage.
 So we made the forms level from side to side.
 If your grade has dips or level sections, slope the sidewalk in those areas by dropping one side of the forms 1/4 in. for each foot of sidewalk width.
 A 4-ft. wide sidewalk should have one edge about 1 in. lower than the other in level areas to prevent ponding or ice accumulation during the winter.

 Pack the Soil